 Our skilled gastroenterologists are highly trained in evaluating and treating digestive diseases and are experts in managing and diagnosing diarrhea.
 We strive to provide accurate diagnoses and effective therapies in a warm and comfortable environment.

-Persistent diarrhea should always be evaluated with a thorough consultation and examination by a gastroenterologist for an accurate diagnosis and treatment plan.
-Diarrhea refers to a bowel movement composed of loose watery stools.
-If you have diarrhea, you will likely suffer more frequent trips to the bathroom than usual.
-Persistent diarrhea should always be evaluated with a thorough consultation and examination by a gastroenterologist for an accurate diagnosis and treatment plan.
+Diarrhea refers to a bowel movement composed of loose, watery stools.
+If you have diarrhea, you will most likely need to use the restroom more frequently than usual.
+Persistent diarrhea should always be evaluated with a thorough consultation and examination by one of our GI physicians for an accurate diagnosis and treatment plan.

 Symptoms of Diarrhea

-Most everyone knows what diarrhea looks like and feels like.
+Most people know the symptoms of diarrhea.
 Frequent loose or watery bowel movements are no fun.
-In a serious case of diarrhea, the symptoms you can expect include:
+In a severe case of diarrhea, you can expect the following symptoms:

 - Abdominal pain

 ★ ★ ★ ★ ★I came in for a consultation for an issue I’ve been having with my stomach for about 2 months.
 Dr. Yakubov was very kind, informative and made me feel at ease about my current situation.